Small businesses face various daily challenges, which can adversely affect their growth plans. Challenges such as-

 - Make up for the ‘lack of trained resources and a smaller workforce’ with a Sales CRM that offers product training and in-app sales motivation to help keep sales productivity high.

-- Solve for the small business challenge of ‘limited finances’ with a comprehensive Sales CRM that encourages product adoption supported with a thoughtful technology-stack designed to scale.
+- Solve the small business challenge of ‘limited finances’ with a comprehensive Sales CRM that encourages product adoption supported by an intelligent technology stack designed to scale.

-- Reduce ‘errors’ in sales processes with full control over sales functions, supported by timely sales insights to help keep the cost per lead and conversion low.
+- Reduce ‘errors’ in sales processes with complete control over sales functions, supported by timely sales insights to help keep the cost per lead and conversion low.

-- Beat challenges relating to ‘consultant hiring’ for strategic guidance and technical support with access to inhouse growth experts and in-app ticketing system to keep revenue stream running.
+- Beat challenges relating to ‘consultant hiring’ for strategic guidance and technical support with access to in-house growth experts and an in-app ticketing system to keep the revenue stream running.

-Today, your B2B customers are more cost-conscious, digitally-enabled, and vigilant than ever before.
+Today, your B2B customers are more cost-conscious, digitally enabled, and vigilant than ever.